-Prerequisite: Grade of C or better in ENG 121 AND Grade of C of better in COM 115, 125, or 220 AND Instructor Permission
+Prerequisite: ENG 121 with a grade of C or better AND COM 115, 125, or 220 with a grade of C or better AND instructor permission

 COM 285 | Independent Study

 Meets the individual needs of students.
 Students engage in intensive study or research under the direction of a qualified instructor.